 - Your family history (having a mother, daughter, sister with breast cancer)

 - Early puberty or late menopause (getting your period younger than 12 or entering menopause after age 55)

-Types of breast cancer and how it develops
+Types of breast cancer

 Breast cancer may originate in the lobules, the glands where milk is produced, or in the milk ducts that carry milk to the nipple.
 Lobular carcinoma in situ (LCIS) is located only in the lobules and is technically not cancer, though it may be a precursor to invasive cancer in the future.
 Ductal carcinoma in situ (DCIS) may be noninvasive and contained in the milk ducts, or it may be invasive to the surrounding tissue.